-What separates Upstart from other personal loan providers is its unique approval process.
-For a recent college graduate, Upstart looks heavily at the applicant's GPA, SAT scores, and areas of study, instead of only credit history.
-Because this process is tailored to meet the individual applicant, Upstart states it is able to save its borrowers over 25% compared to high-interest credit card rates.
+What separates Upstart from other personal loan online lenders is its unique approval process.
+For a recent college graduate, Upstart looks at other factors such as education and employment history instead of only credit history.
+Because this process is tailored to meet the individual applicant, Upstart states it is able to save its borrowers over 23 percent compared to high-interest credit card rates.

-Upstart is an excellent choice for applicants who have little to no credit history and a quality education or a high-paying job.
+Upstart is an excellent choice of lender for applicants who have little to no credit history and a quality education or a high-paying job.
 Upstart personal loans are tailored to meet the needs of the individual applicants.
 This is especially helpful for young professionals or recent college graduates.
-There is a minimum credit score requirement of 640, but there are no minimum lines of credit or years of credit required in order to apply.
+There is a minimum credit score requirement of 620, but there are no minimum lines of credit or years of credit required in order to apply.
 Factors that go into determining eligibility include:

 The process is also incredibly fast.
 Most borrowers are able to receive their funds the day after they apply and are approved (it takes up to three days for education loans).
-This is at least a day faster than some top personal loan companies.
+It is at least a day faster than some top personal loan lenders.

 Although the approval process is tailored to meet the needs of the individual applicant, being approved can be challenging.
 The average Upstart personal loan borrower has the following credentials: